Bayesian tutorial: Two groups

 student_t(3, 0, 8.5) sigma 0 default

-We should also alter how we describe this model.
+We should alter how we describe this model.
 We can now drop the \(\beta\) parameter from the model and we should more explicitly indicate that we will model several \(\alpha\) parameters, one for each sex.

 Next, I simply translated the previous priors to this new notation.
 The prior for the heights of female participants stays the same (a normal distribution with a mean of 165 and a standard deviation of 5).
 The prior for the heights of male participants is also still a normal distribution, but now with a mean of 175 (165 + 10) and the same standard deviation.